Eyes Turned Skywards, Excerpt Two: Encounter With a Junkers Ju 88

 Bob was about to reply when the radio sparked into life again.
 ‘Annan callsign, please turn left on a heading of 270 degrees and proceed inland.
 It’s been confirmed that the raider is a Junkers Ju 88 and is heading down the coast towards you.’

 The control tower at RAF Wick presumably had no idea what type of aircraft Bob was flying, but given his training callsign had decided to take no chances.
 He was about to challenge the instruction when he realised that there wasn’t time.
-Instead he clicked the radio to a different channel to silence it, and began to scan the sky ahead.
-If the German aircraft was low above the sea, its camouflage could make it very difficult to see, especially when closing head to head with a combined speed of well over 400 knots.
-The sun was out, though, so Bob focused on the surface of the sea, looking out for the dark shadow the German aircraft would cast.
+Instead, he clicked the radio to a different channel to silence it and began to scan the sky ahead.
+If the German aircraft was low above the sea, its camouflage could make it very difficult to see, especially when closing head-to-head with a combined speed of well over 400 knots.
+The sun was out, though, so Bob focused on the surface of the sea, looking for the dark shadow the German aircraft would cast.

 With the enemy aircraft almost filling his gunsight, Bob pressed the trigger and felt the recoil through the Hurricane as its eight machine guns fired.
-The Ju 88 really was very close now, and Bob realised he’d misjudged the closing speed.
+The Ju 88 was very close now and Bob realised he’d misjudged the closing speed.
 His fire ripped through the glass nose of the German aircraft and then the cockpit canopy above it.
-The aircraft seemed to lurch downwards, and that was probably what saved Bob from colliding with it.
+The aircraft lurched downwards and that was probably what saved Bob from colliding with it.
 He felt his buttocks clench involuntarily as his aircraft passed a few feet over the Ju 88 and he caught a glimpse of an explosion in his mirror, just as a dark shape passed directly over his cockpit.
 ‘What the...?’

 ‘Wick Tower to Annan callsign.
 Are you receiving?’